Garricktgh/rock-paper-scissors/README.md

 # Extensibility

-This code can be easily refactored to cater a more complicated [version](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock) of the game.
+This code can be easily refactored to cater for a more complicated [version](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock) of the game.